 Up the hill from Clifton is what’s left of Morenci, which has been swallowed up by one of the world's largest open-pit copper mines, operated by Freeport-McMoRan.
 U.S. 191 winds along the edges

 of the pit.
 The road passes through a tunnel blasted out of the rock and not far ahead there’s an overlook where you can see just how big the pit is.
-The overlook includes a 20-foot tire that gives you an idea of the size of mining dump trucks.
+The overlook includes a 20-foot tire that gives you an idea of the size of the massive mining trucks.

 Clifton also can serve as a base for exploring other nearby spots, such as the Gila Box Riparian National Conservation Area, and the nearby towns of Duncan, Ariz., and Silver City, N.M.